trqphoenix/amongusprophunt/README.md

 https://cdn.discordapp.com/attachments/424377924586831881/784301732309893130/Skeld.net_switcher_ultimate.apk

-#### 4. This FOR THOSE WHO ARE AMONG US ROOM HOST Open skeld.net switcher and switch to skeld.net switcher.
+#### 4. _--This FOR THOSE WHO ARE AMONG US ROOM HOST.--_ Open skeld.net switcher and switch to skeld.net switcher.
 Restart game, make a lobby and type "/hidenames true" in ingame chat to hide names( names will hide in game, not lobby).
 Invite your friends who are also using same mod.